Rjohn217/flappy-pig/README.md

 ## Description

 This is a demo project for a freelance opportunity to create a game for an online website to interact with their community.
-The game is built using JavaScript and HTML5 canvas.
+The game is built using JavaScript, HTML5 canvas and CSS.

 ## Getting Started